Study Shows Your Bones Regulate Blood Sugar and Weight

 Most likely not coincidental is the fact that patients with type 2 diabetes tend to have low levels of osteocalcin.
 So researchers are understandably excited by the possibility that increasing levels of osteocalcin in these patients could be a promising treatment route.

-When the scientists analysed mice that lacked osteocalcin, they found they had type 2 diabetes, more fat deposits, less adiponectin expression (the protein that helps regulate fat deposits), less insulin, and a much lower count of beta cells in the pancreas than mice with osteocalcin.
+When the scientists analyzed mice that lacked osteocalcin, they found they had type 2 diabetes, more fat deposits, less adiponectin expression (the protein that helps regulate fat deposits), less insulin, and a much lower count of beta cells in the pancreas than mice with osteocalcin.

 As well the research team was surprised to find that our skeletons send signals that control endocrine processes in the pancreas.